 Summary Capsule: Miyagi and New Jersey Sidekick travel to Okinawa to visit dying father, woo curvy women, and fight for the glory of love

-Justin’s Review: I’ve always had a rough time — no, I wasn’t born on the wrong side of the tracks or fell into heavy drinking binges in the third grade — trying to decide which is the superior film: Karate Kid 1, or Karate Kid 2.
+Justin’s review: I’ve always had a rough time — no, I wasn’t born on the wrong side of the tracks or fell into heavy drinking binges in the third grade — trying to decide which is the superior film: Karate Kid, or Karate Kid Part II.
 Now, before your knee-jerk reflex causes you trauma to your chin and you quickly declare the first the best, think back to when you first saw this sequel and reconsider.
 I know that I probably watched Part II more than Part I, in my youth.
-Maybe it was just the Japanese girl love interest; sorry Elizabeth Shue, you’re gorgeous, but you’re not really exotic.
-Maybe it was the gorgeous foreign settings, or the life-or-death final battle.
+Maybe it was just the Japanese girl love interest; sorry Elizabeth Shue, you’re gorgeous, but you’re not Kumiko.
+Maybe it was the gorgeous foreign settings or the life-or-death final battle.
 Maybe it was the tea ceremony.
 Maybe I’ll have a record for the number of sentences in a row that start with the word “maybe.”

 I love that Part II starts out by showing us the aftermath of the karate tournament.
 It’s standard procedure in films to end right as the sports hero triumphs at something, giving us little or no epilogue to the glorious action.
 Yet here we see that not everything in the universe is made perfect by this tournament: sometimes the bad guys still continue to be jerks, and sometimes your girlfriend leaves you because it wasn’t meant to be and the salary the movie studio offered her wasn’t high enough.
 Plus, by starting with the first film’s climax, Part II jumpstarts the adrenaline right out of the gate.